Iannetta homers in 7th, Rox beat D’backs 6-2 on rainy night

-DENVER (AP) — Chris Iannetta hit a two-run homer in the seventh on a cool and drizzly Tuesday evening, sending the Colorado Rockies to a 6-2 win over the Arizona Diamondbacks.
+Iannetta hit a two-run shot in the seventh on a cool and drizzly Tuesday evening, sending the Colorado Rockies to a 6-2 win over the Arizona Diamondbacks.

-Iannetta sent a curve from Merrill Kelly over the left-field fence for his fourth homer of the season.
-He was a late addition to the lineup due to Tony Wolters’ bruised finger.
+The veteran catcher lined a curve from Merrill Kelly over the left-field fence for his fourth homer of the season.

+“Kind of one-handed it,” said Iannetta, who was a late addition to the lineup due to Tony Wolters’ bruised right hand.
+“But I knew I hit it pretty good.
+It was just a matter of if I hit it too high.”

+Early in the season, Iannetta used a less powerful contact prescription only to notice some eye fatigue.
+When he went on the injured list (strained lat) in April, he discovered a supply of contacts in his old prescription and decided to switch.
+He’s hitting .323 with three homers since his return from the injured list.

+“It’s been a big thing that’s relaxed me behind the plate and offensively,” Iannetta said.
+“That’s helped me a lot.”

-It was another late-inning rally for the Rockies, who improved to 4-1, including three walk-off wins, on their season-long, 10-game homestand.
+This was another late-inning rally for the Rockies, who improved to 4-1, including three walk-off wins, on their 10-game homestand.
 Ryan McMahon added some insurance runs with a two-run, eighth-inning double in a game where the temperatures dipped into the mid-40s and the rain steadily picked up intensity.

 After a solid outing by starter Antonio Senzatela, the bullpen took over.
-Jairo Diaz (1-0) earned his first career win and Chad Bettis earned his first-ever save by throwing two scoreless innings.
+Jairo Diaz (1-0) earned his first career win and Chad Bettis picked up his first-ever save by throwing two scoreless innings.

 Eduardo Escobar hit his 13th homer of the season for Arizona.
 He also had an RBI single.

-A light rain began falling around the fifth that sent fans headed for cover.
-The announced crowd of 21,583 was something far less when Bettis retired Escobar to end the game.
+A light rain began falling around the fifth and steadily strengthened as fans headed for cover.
+The announced crowd of 21,583 was something far less when Bettis retired Escobar on a grounder to end the game.

 To keep warm, Escobar and Ketel Marte wore ski masks.
 Same with Nolan Arenado, Trevor Story and some of the umpiring crew.
 The players also stuck their throwing hands in their back pockets in between pitches.